petuum/rampart/src/graph_service/README.md

 ## Overview

-The Rampart Backend Service provides a backend for the Rampart UI to interact with Kubernetes.
+The Rampart Backend Service provides a backend with which the Rampart UI can deploy and manage the Rampart graphs deployed on a Kubernetes.
 The Rampart UI has the concept of `App`s, which are Rampart graphs with version history (including with the ability to revert, etc).
 Unfortunately, this abstraction does not match the abstraction maintained by `RampartGraph` custom resources, which do not maintain any sort of versioning.
 Therefore, the Rampart Backend Service needs to store the mapping between `App`s and `RampartGraph` custom resources.

 The actual implementation is a [FastApi](https://fastapi.tiangolo.com) server rooted at `graph_service.run_app` using [TinyDB](https://tinydb.readthedocs.io/en/latest/) to store all of `App` and `RampartGraph` versioning state.